Brisbane Lions Australian Football Club Training & Administration Facility

 Brisbane Lions Football Club

 Dr Stephen Long

-At the heart of the complex was the training areas including the High Performance and Strength Conditioning areas, with associated rehabilitation, physio, medical strapping and support, change rooms, hydro therapy, and ancillary spaces.
-This combined area demonstrated state of the art facilities are a prerequisite to support performance based professional sport.
+At the heart of the complex are the training areas including the High Performance and Strength Conditioning areas, with associated rehabilitation, physio, medical strapping and support, change rooms, hydrotherapy, and ancillary spaces.
+This combined area demonstrated state-of-the-art facilities are a prerequisite to support the performance-based professional sport.

 Qualities of the Brunswick Street Oval informed the design to create a venue immersed in the history of the club.
 These qualities combined with the club’s recent history were celebrated with a sub-tropical design approach creating a familiar yet distinctive Queensland identity.

 The Springfield train station, proposed new multi-deck carpark, and existing shopping centre attract the core functional and commercial areas to the south where they interweave with the club and community.
 Additional commercial opportunities with a health and wellness focus are located to

 Two overlapping roofs define the grandstand and programmed space providing an inner oval focus and outward focus to a community plaza.